arielherself/espresso/README.raw.md

 Quarantine times for inbound travellers and close contacts of those testing positive for covid have been reduced.
 And bank loans to [property developers](https://www.economist.com/finance-and-economics/2022/11/14/a-radical-shift-in-chinas-property-and-pandemic-policies) due to be repaid within the next six months can now be extended.
 The plans, in theory, will get people spending more money and developers building more homes.
 But big questions remain.

 Loosened covid restrictions could lead to widespread outbreaks.
 In cities such as Guangzhou cases are already rising rapidly.
 It is unclear yet how authorities will deal with this.
 Easing in the property sector will stop defaults but this does not guarantee people will buy new homes in droves.
 A boost to economic growth could be a way off.

-## NASA takes off, at last

-Just before 2am local time on Wednesday at the Kennedy Space Centre in Florida, NASA launched its [Space Launch System](https://www.economist.com/science-and-technology/2022/08/24/nasas-space-launch-system-is-yesterdays-rocket) rocket.
-The uncrewed SLS was originally scheduled to fly in 2016.
-The rocket that actually left the pad was assembled in 2021, but its launch was delayed repeatedly, twice because of problems with its engines.

-More recently the rocket was left out during Hurricane Nicole on November 10th, though NASA’s engineers reckon no significant damage was done.
-But even its successful launch is unlikely to quiet its critics.
-Built using recycled parts of the Space Shuttle, and as much a job-creation programme as anything else, the SLS has [cost $23bn](https://www.economist.com/leaders/2022/08/28/nasas-newest-rocket-is-a-colossal-waste-of-money) to develop.
-Estimates for a single launch touch $2bn (at least).
-It has competition, too.
-SpaceX, a private firm, is building a similar rocket called Starship, and is aiming for launch costs of just 1% of that.
-In theory, as part of NASA’s Artemis programme, the SLS will return American astronauts to the Moon in 2025.
-Almost no one thinks that deadline will be met.

 ## Maradona’s “hand of God” ball at auction